This is the first in a five-part Guest Blog series by Udit Khandelwal, UX Director at Zivame.

 - When the banner stretches all the way to the bottom edge of the screen, users might get an illusion that the page ends there and there is nothing beyond that.

 In order to solve the cropping issue, we defined the safe areas and tested it across multiple resolutions.
-After a few hit and trials we were able to nail it.
+After a few hits and trials, we were able to nail it.

 We placed a chevron at the bottom of the banner to give a visual cue to the users that there is more beyond the banner.
 To keep it clean we decided to make the navigation arrow unidirectional, but also gave slideshow cues by putting dot-based navigation.